top

 How do I look after limited editions Artworks?

-The Fine Art Limited Editions are published on 100% rag paper which is of the highest archival quality and acid free.
+The Fine Art Limited Editions are done on 100% rag paper which is of the highest archival quality and acid free.
 The inks are the highest quality archival inks and light fast, which means that the inks are stable.
 However, as with any artwork, they should never be hung in direct sunlight.

 Fine Art Limited Editions should not be rolled for long periods of time.
 Framing is the best preservation.